 I have been working for BABES for 10 years as a Peer Counselor/Event Coordinator and am honored to be the Program Manager for such an amazing program for the last 3 years.
 BABES is not just any job – the sisterhood and the comfort from understanding this disease together is beyond anything I can put into words.
 I have been living with HIV since 2000 and am passionate about working with women and children affected by HIV.
 I have attended some amazing trainings over the years that have made me more aware of the importance of Advocacy and Leadership for women living with HIV in our community.
 Through AIDS Alliance for children youth and families I attended the VOICES Conference twice and also a graduated the 2010 Consumer Leadership Training Program.
 I have met many wonderful and inspiring Advocates across the country during NAPWA conferences, Lotus Peer trainings and speakers’ trainings through Gilead Sciences.
-I live in Bothell with my dog Teddy who is like my child.
 I love to dance and my favorite foods are Mexican and Italian.
-I look forward to working with all of you in this new capacity.
 Cheers!